beginning of content

 How do I claim and access leave payments?

-Am I eligible for any other Australian government payments?
+Am I eligible for any other Australian Government payments?

 Check if you are eligible for other payments:

-Can I work while on leave?
+Can I work while on parental leave?

 For more information on activities that do not count as work, please visit the Services Australia website.